Coronavirus: Advice for the self-employed and freelancers

 IPSE has been campaigning to make sure the government does not treat the self-employed, who account for 15% of the UK workforce, as an afterthought in its preparations, public communications and support in its response to the coronavirus.

-Over the last nine months, we have been leading the campaign to raise awareness about the impact the crisis is having on the self-employed, and the need for government to provide them with the necessary support.
-We are pleased the government introduced the Self-Employment Income Support Scheme (SEISS) but we are concerned that many have missed out on this support, including the newly self-employed and limited company directors.
+Since the outbreak began, we have been leading the campaign to raise awareness about the impact the crisis is having on the self-employed, and the need for government to provide them with the necessary support.
+We are pleased the government introduced - and extended - the Self-Employment Income Support Scheme (SEISS) but we are concerned that many have missed out on this support, including the newly self-employed and limited company directors.
 In addition, with new restrictions in light of increasing cases, there is a need to ensure support for the self-employed is flexible, fair and focused in the coming months.

 We have set out detailed information on what support is available for you on our comprehensive FAQs page.